The UK at a Glance

 Life in the UK includes bustling London as well as the peaceful countryside.

-Let´s begin by refuting a common stereotype about life in the UK: The weather isn´t all that bad.
-Depending on the area you’ve chosen for life in the UK, you might suffer from more than average rainfall.
+Let's begin by refuting a common stereotype: The weather isn´t all that bad.
+Depending on the area you’ve chosen, you might suffer from more than average rainfall.
 In general, though, the climate is moderate.
-England’s south gets a lot of sunshine in summer, and temperatures can easily reach 27 °C. When living in the UK’s northern parts, however, you’ll have to put up with more rain and much lower temperatures.
+England’s south gets a lot of sunshine in summer, and temperatures can easily reach 27 °C. In northern parts of the UK, however, you’ll have to put up with more rain and much lower temperatures.

-If you consider life in the UK for an expat assignment, you will probably be looking to rent a studio apartment, a flat or a small house.
-You might get help from your employer while living in the UK.
-However, if you´re sorting out your own accommodation, here are a few house hunting tips to get you started for life in the UK:
+If you are considering life in the UK for an expat assignment, you will probably be looking to rent a studio apartment, a flat or a small house.
+You might get help from your employer.
+However, if you´re sorting out your own accommodation, here are a few house hunting tips to get you started:

-Other than that, there are no obstacles to driving in the UK as long as you are over 17 years of age and have a valid driving licence.
-While living in the UK, a driving licence issued in your former country of residence only remains valid for up to three years (EU/EEA countries) or 12 months (other countries).
-At the end of this period, you´ll need to exchange it for a British licence (EU/EEA countries) or get a provisional licence and pass a driving test (other countries).
-While driving on a foreign licence, you must be registered with the Driver and Vehicle Licensing Agency for your time living in the UK.
-If you are unsure about using your driving licence while living in the UK, use the driving in GB interactive tool.
+Other than that, there are no obstacles to driving in the UK as long as you are over 17 years of age and have a valid driving license.
+While living in the UK, a driving license issued in your former country of residence only remains valid for up to three years (EU/EEA countries) or 12 months (other countries).
+At the end of this period, you´ll need to exchange it for a British license (EU/EEA countries) or get a provisional license and pass a driving test (other countries).
+While driving on a foreign license, you must be registered with the Driver and Vehicle Licensing Agency .
+If you are unsure about using your driving license while living in the UK, use the driving in GB interactive tool.